kristinemlarson/gnssrefl/tests/homeworks/homework0.md

 ```
 ### 4. Run a quick test of rinex2snr:

-#### a. simple use case that requires hatanaka decompression and broadcast orbits:
+#### a. simple use case that requires Hatanaka decompression and broadcast orbits:

 <code>rinex2snr p042 2018 150</code>